rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 Continue with the Truffle tutorial steps in the [Creating a user interface to interact with the smart contract](https://truffleframework.com/tutorials/pet-shop#creating-a-user-interface-to-interact-with-the-smart-contract) section.

-We've already connected the private network to MetaMask, so you can skip the [Installing and configuring MetaMask](https://truffleframework.com/tutorials/pet-shop#installing-and-configuring-metamask) section.
+We've already connected the private multicaster to MetaMask, so you can skip the [Installing and configuring MetaMask](https://truffleframework.com/tutorials/pet-shop#installing-and-configuring-metamask) section.

 Continue with the regular tutorial steps from the [Installing and configuring lite-server](https://truffleframework.com/tutorials/pet-shop#installing-and-configuring-lite-server) section and finish the tutorial.